 They use ranking factors.
 Most of those ranking factors are a closely guarded secret.
 It’s not even known exactly how many there are.
 But most experts believe there are over 200 Google ranking factors.

-What Do You Optimize in SEO?
+What Can You Optimize in SEO?

 There are hundreds of things you can optimize on a website for better SEO results, but in this section, I’m going to focus on seven key areas that you can optimize for SEO.